-The program itself is not included in this list and that’s for a reason.
-I had to decide between two time-consuming SRS programs.
-Wanikani (just look below for a detailed explanation) and iKnow.
-The latter one is great for vocab (and JALUP for grammar as well but don’t replace a textbook) but not essential so I opted for WK instead.
+The two programs are not included in this list and that’s for a reason.
+I had to decide between three time-consuming SRS programs.
+Wanikani (just look below for a detailed explanation), Know and JALUP.
+The latter two are great for vocab (and JALUP for grammar as well but don’t replace a textbook) but not essential so I opted for WK instead.